Start of main content

 • An overview of our latest Future Energy Scenarios and strategic network plans and the implications for future networks.

-Paul Obanor, System Capability Manager, National Grid ESO, UK
+Paul Obanor, System Capability Manager, National Energy System Operator (NESO), UK

 10:05 Session 2: Renewables integration